-HVAC insurance is often required by small business owners in the heating, ventilation, and cooling construction industry.
-Most state boards only require a surety bond, and an HVAC company isn’t really covered unless it has general liability, workers’ compensation, and commercial auto.
+HVAC insurance refers to a group of policies business owners in the heating, ventilation, and air conditioning industry are often required to buy.
+While most states only require bonds, HVAC companies may also need general liability, workers’ compensation, and commercial auto.
 HVAC insurance costs start at $350 but can exceed $10,000 for large companies.

 Our five favorite small business insurance companies for HVAC insurance include: